sknief/honours/resources/WSL_HACKS.md

-# Collection of handy WSL Commandline hacks
+#WSL Commandline hacks

-## Starting out with WSL
+## Starting out
-Type `wsl` in powershell to enter the correct terminal
+Type `wsl` in powershell to enter the WSL terminal

 By typing `cd` followed by nothing you return to the root.